Homas/ioc2rpz/README.md

 {srv,{"ns1.example.com","support.email.example.com",["dnsmkey_1","dnsmkey_2","dnsmkey_3"]}}.
 ```
 ### **key** record
 Keys are used for authentication and authorization.
 It is recommended to use different keys for ioc2rpz management and zones transfers.
-**key** record contain:
+**key** record consist of:
 - TSIG key name;
 - algorithm. md5, sha256 and sha512 are supported';
 - the key.